blnche/VERSIONING_DAY1/README.md

 When you push one branch's code to another
 ## Meaning of -u in git push -u origin main
 Allows to push code to our main branch from our local branch without having to rewrite which branch it is (main/master)
+## Tags
+Allows to make a commit where/when the branch is stable